KennySohl/ToDo/README.md

 -Remove a ToDo item

-I Did not add a frontend interface to focus on the backend application.
+I did not add a frontend interface to focus on the backend application.

 I did not change anything from my User Stories or Entity–relationship model